4 Ways To Repurpose Your Easter Ham Leftovers

 Minestrone Soup with Diced Ham

-Sauté ham pieces over medium heat in a large pot for 10 minutes until nearly crisp.
-Add onion, if using, and sauté 5 minutes.
-Stir in contents of New York Corner Café Minestrone Mix vegetable packet and toss lightly.
-Add beans, beef broth and water to the pot.
+Pick through the cranberry beans and rinse them well.
+In a large pot, sauté diced ham over medium heat for about 10 minutes until nearly crisp.
+Add onion if you like and sauté for another 5 minutes.
+Stir in the vegetable packet from the soup mix and toss lightly.
+Add the beans, beef broth, and water.
 Bring to a boil, reduce heat, and simmer covered for 1 hour.
-Add tomatoes and brussel sprouts (or shredded cabbage).
-Cover and cook for 20 minutes.
-Add pasta and cook, uncovered, for 10 minutes.
+Then add tomatoes and brussels sprouts (or shredded cabbage), cover, and cook for another 20 minutes.
+Finally, add the pasta and cook uncovered for about 10 minutes until tender.